 Chirp begins fifth grade looking forward to another year of beloved family traditions: dancing with her mother, bird-watching hikes, and impromptu performances with her older sister Rachel.
 But something is different in the Orenstein house.
 Rachel hushes Chirp when she asks questions or wants to show her mother some new dance steps.
 Chirp can’t understand how these things could make her mother sad like Rachel says.

 Then comes her mother’s devastating diagnosis.
 There will be no more dancing.
 As her mother’s health deteriorates, Chirp’s family unravels.
-Even her father’s ever-positive, talk-about-it outlook can make this okay. … Continue reading
+Even her father’s ever-positive, talk-about-it outlook can make … Continue reading